Thing My Calvinist Pastor Said #3: Even Babies are Wicked

 (Yes, this video is cute and funny, but don't overlook the theology he's teaching here, that children are depraved "born sinners" who deserve hell.)

-Even though we are all born sinners and even though babies "naturally" develop sinful attitudes and behaviors, God does NOT hold this against those who are too young to know better.
+Even though babies grow up and "naturally" develop sinful attitudes and behaviors, God does NOT hold this against those who are too young to know better, too young to make their own choices.
 God does not count our sins against us until we are old enough to know right from wrong, to choose the truth and reject the lies, to accept Jesus or reject Him.

 Deuteronomy 1:39 makes a distinction between those who know better and "children who do not yet know good from bad."